 What is the Difference Between an Indemnity Clause and a Guarantee?

+Many people mix up indemnity clauses with guarantees.
 Although similar, the difference between an indemnity clause and guarantee lies in the ‘obligation’.
 Indemnity creates a primary obligation, whereas guarantees create a secondary obligation.
 In practice, this means an indemnity clause offers compensation to you if you suffer a loss or future loss, and a guarantee offers you either compensation or fulfilment of a contract as a guarantor will take on responsibility if the other party is unable to perform.

 If you’re confused, here’s an example.